jovanniochoa/Projects/README.md

 # Projects
 Discord Bot, Weather API, etc...
 Discord bot can't be fully published because it has my API key in it.
-If published, anyone could us emy key and use it for malice.
+If published, anyone could use my key and use it for malice.
 Sorry :(